tamnm/killerkoda-java-tutorials/scenarios/hello-world-java/step3.md

-# Step 3: Build and Run
+# Step 3: Build and Run the Application

-Compile the project using Maven:
+### Build the Project
+Run Maven to compile and package the project:
 ```bash
 mvn clean package
 ```